Topdressing with Soil³ compost provides enough nutrition to count as one fertilizer application.

 - Spring is not the time to compost-topdress Tall Fescue; it's topdressed in the fall.

-- Organic Lawn Care: Soil3 is OMRI Listed certified organic compost and is safe for your family, pets, and the environment.
+- Organic Lawn Care: Soil³ compost is an OMRI Listed product labeled for use for certified organic gardening and is safe for your family, pets, and the environment.

 - Fertilizer: Topdressing with Soil³ counts as 1 fertilizer application for the year.